sbshrey/splinter/examples/gameroom/README.md

 1. Clone the [splinter repository](https://github.com/Cargill/splinter).

-1. To start Gameroom, run the following command from the Splinter root
+1. To start Supplychain, run the following command from the Splinter root
    directory:

     ```
-    docker-compose -f examples/gameroom/docker-compose.yaml up --build
+    docker-compose -f examples/supplychain/docker-compose.yaml up --build
     ```

-    **Note:** To run Gameroom with experimental features enabled, set an environment variable in your shell before running the command above.
+    **Note:** To run Supplychain with experimental features enabled, set an environment variable in your shell before running the command above.
 For
     example: `export 'CARGO_ARGS=-- --features experimental'`.
 To go back to building with default features, unset the environment variable: